- Travel and Places»

 There are also many trails under 1 mile that are suitable for those who just want to sightsee.
 Viewing Lake Marie Falls requires little more than a walk down a few steps and seeing Lake Marie itself involves a walk across the parking lot.
 The Heart Lake Trail (0.8 mi), Vagner Lake Trail (0.5 mi), Deep Lake Trail (0.5 mi), and Miners Cabin Trail (0.7 mi) are all under a mile in length.

 There is also a hard packed rail trail that is perfect for biking and walking which extends probably 21 miles.
 It provides a fairly level surface which means that even if you bicycle only casually, the ride should be fairly easy.
-You can find more information about this trail here.

 Medicine Bow National Forest trail maps generally indicate not only distance but elevation changes so that visitors can easily determine the difficulty of any hike.